shopware/shopware/CONTRIBUTING.md

 ## Documentation

-Developer documentation for Shopware is available [here](https://docs.shopware.com/en/shopware-platform-dev-en).
-You can also contribute to the documentation by submitting your pull requests to this repository.
-You will find the sources under `src/Docs`
+Developer documentation for Shopware is available [here](https://developer.shopware.com/docs/).
+You can also contribute to the documentation by submitting your pull requests to [this repository](https://github.com/shopware/docs).

 ## Translations